lgi-devs/lgi/docs/guide.md

 e.g. `Gtk.Window.list_toplevels()`.
 Very common form of static methods are `new` constructors, e.g. `Gtk.Window.new()`.
-Note that in most cases, `new` constructors are provided only as convenience for C programmers, in LGI it might be preferable to use `window = Gtk.Window { type = Gtk.WindowType.TOPLEVEL }` instead of `window = Gtk.Window.new(Gtk.WindowType.TOPLEVEL)`.
+Note that in most cases, `new` constructors are provided only as convenience for C programmers, in lgi it might be preferable to use `window = Gtk.Window { type = Gtk.WindowType.TOPLEVEL }` instead of `window = Gtk.Window.new(Gtk.WindowType.TOPLEVEL)`.